- Contracting with MacB

 1. Any government organization can coordinate a Statement of Work and fund its procurement through the 55CONS through task order competitions.
 From initial contact to contract award is less than 180 days on average.
 The government vehicle fee is 1.52 percent; task order values are a minimum of $2,500 each, and a negotiable labor category and rate structure schedule per end customer definition unique to each task order.
 Task orders range from three to five years, and can be incrementally funded.

 2. All tasks must include an analysis requirement.
-Support of any/all phases of R&D efforts from initiation through operational prototyping, inclusive of transition into operations and maintenance (O&M), but of course not O&M itself.
+Assistance with any/all phases of R&D efforts from initiation through operational prototyping, inclusive of transition into operations and maintenance (O&M), but of course not O&M itself.
 All TATs are categorized as “R&D” or “A&AS related to R&D”.

 5. All TATs are competed across all CS-TAT prime teams, ensuring both competition and diversity for government procurements.